mah0x211/lua-pthread/README.md

 - `value:any`: oldest value in the channel.
 - `err:any`: error object.
-- `again:boolean`: `true` if the channel is empty and the timeout has expired.
+- `timeout:boolean`: `true` if the channel is empty and the timeout has expired.